Explosion Injuries and Fatalities

 Chemical explosions happen when the chemical exhibits physical, thermal, or chemical changes.

 Chemical explosions are classified according to the type of substances that ignite.
-There are many different types of chemicals in factories and plants that can become explosive, but some chemicals explode more violently and easily than others and can result in a toxic chemical cloud and lead to secondary effects such as building demolition.
+Many different types of chemicals in factories and plants can become explosive.
+Still, some chemicals explode more violently and easily than others, resulting in a toxic chemical cloud and leading to secondary effects such as building demolition.
 Because of these hazards, explosions are very dangerous occurrences.

 Negligence

 Improper training and gross disregard for safety procedures can result in devastating explosions.
-The risk of explosion may be intentionally caused by willful negligence such as adjusting valves improperly or using faulty equipment.
-These explosions can be because of an accumulation of gas, static electricity, or sparks.
+The risk of explosion may be intentionally caused by willful negligence, such as adjusting valves improperly or using faulty equipment.
+An accumulation of gas, static electricity, or sparks can cause these explosions.

 If someone's negligence causes another injury, they may be liable for the damage caused to the victim.

-The first step in evaluating abuse of gross negligence is to determine what would qualify as gross negligence.
-Gross negligence can be defined as a demonstration of willful disregard for the life or property of others, or "acts so dangerously close to illegal that it is obvious that he or she intends to break the law."
+The first step in evaluating gross negligence abuse is to determine what qualifies as gross negligence.
+Gross negligence can be defined as a demonstration of willful disregard for the life or property of others or “acts so dangerously close to illegal that it is obvious that he or she intends to break the law.”

-If someone's behavior qualifies as gross negligence and if a person suffers damages because of their actions, then they are liable for those damages.
+If someone’s behavior qualifies as gross negligence, and a person suffers damages because of their actions, they are liable for those damages.

 Types of Blast Injuries